Features in Technical Preview

 1. Sign in to the Google Admin Policy.

-2. You can apply this configuration to the following:
+You can apply this configuration on the following as well:

 • Device > Chrome > Apps and extensions > Users and browsers > Search for the extension > Policy for extensions.